Owl-PL/owl/README.md

 Owl is a new programming language that combines object-oriented programming and functional programming by rethinking the design of the language to make it easier to mix both paradigms.
+Owl strives to:

-Furthermore, it is designed from the start to be a cross-platform mobile development language capable of being compiled to both Anroid and iOS.
+- be a cross-platform mobile development language capable of being compiled to both Anroid and iOS,

+- bridging the gap between the designer and the programmer by supplying tools and language features to make protyping possible by designers with no/low programming experience,

+- take accessibility as a serious part of its design, and

+- be completely influenced by existing and new research in human-computer interaction and programming language design.